nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 - 📊 Which maximum computational resource limits exist
 - 📛 Queue/partition names and specifications
-- 📁 Locations of any common resources or cache directories 📁 If jobs on the cluster require use of a per-node `scratch`
+- 📁 Locations of any common resources or cache directories
+- 📁 If jobs on the cluster require use of a per-node `scratch`

 ## Creating the profile

 Once you have all the information ready, we can begin writing the global institutional profile!
 The walkthrough will now go through each relevant Nextflow 'scope' block and explain what and when to put information in.

-Before you start consider what your global institutional profile should be called 📛.
+📛 Before you start consider what your global institutional profile should be called.
 The names should be as unique and recognisable as possible - however abbreviations or acronyms are fine.

-For example, the name of the cluster can be used (e.g. [`phoenix`](https://github.com/nf-core/configs/blob/master/conf/phoenix.config) or [binac](https://github.com/nf-core/configs/blob/master/conf/binac.config)).
+For example, the name of the cluster can be used (e.g. [`phoenix`](https://github.com/nf-core/configs/blob/master/conf/phoenix.config) or [`binac`](https://github.com/nf-core/configs/blob/master/conf/binac.config)).
 In some cases an acronym of the cluster or the institute can be selected (e.g. [`SHH`](https://github.com/nf-core/configs/blob/master/conf/shh.config) or [`EVA`](https://github.com/nf-core/configs/blob/master/conf/eva.config)).

-Next, we suggest to make your own _fork_ of [nf-core/configs](https://github.com/nf-core/configs) 🍴 (although this is not required), and make a new branch to work on.
+🍴 Next, we suggest to make your own _fork_ of [nf-core/configs](https://github.com/nf-core/configs) (although this is not required), and make a new branch to work on.
 It's normally best to call the branch the name of your proposed cluster name.
 Clone this to your machine, and open the folder.

 ### Required files

-In your branch, we will need to initialise a couple of new files, and update a couple of others 📃.
+📃 In your branch, we will need to initialise a couple of new files, and update a couple of others.

 - **create** an empty file to the `conf/` directory named `<your_cluster_name>.config`
 - **create** an empty file to the `docs/` directory named `<your_cluster_name>.md`